OnLee3/manage-repositories/README.md

 1. Clone this repository and navigate to the project directory in your terminal.
 2. Run the command `./manage-repositories.sh`.
+3. The repositories will be listed in ascending order of visibility, with private repositories first.
-3. Select the repositories you want to manage by entering their numbers.
+4. Select the repositories you want to manage by entering their numbers.
-4. Choose the action you want to perform: delete repositories, make repositories public, or make repositories private.
+5. Choose the action you want to perform: delete repositories, make repositories public, or make repositories private.
-5. Follow the prompts to complete the selected action.
+6. Follow the prompts to complete the selected action.

 ## License